Cochin University of Science and Technology: Main (Thrikkakara) Campus

 The main campus is 1.5 km off the National Highway 47 in South Kalamassery.
 The 180 acre campus includes the School of Engineering (SOE Campus), Kunjali Marakkar School of Marine Engineering, School of Management Studies, various Science departments, and the School of Legal Studies.

 Lakeside Campus

 The Lakeside campus, about 12 km from the main campus, is set on Fine Arts Avenue in Cochin city on the waterfront of the estuary.
 It includes the School of Marine Sciences, School of Industrial Fisheries, Department of Physical Oceanography, Department of Atmospheric Sciences, Department of Chemical Oceanography, Department of Marine Biology, Microbiology and Biochemistry, and the Department of Marine Geology and Geophysics.
 The School of Marine Sciences library is one of the largest marine science libraries in Asia.
 The school also has a research vessel for coastal water studies, and has academic interactions with other universities and research institutes within and outside India.

 Pulincunnu Campus

 The Pulincunnu campus in Kuttanad, Alappuzha District is 65 km from the Main campus.
-It is home to the Cochin University College of Engineering, Kuttanad (CUCEK) and the Cochin University College of Computer Applications (CUCCA).
+It is home to the Cochin University College of Engineering, Kuttanad (CUCEK).